abulimov/abulimov.github.io/content/post/2021-12-02-unix-socket-snoop.md

 Without the ability to see what's going on over the socket, it would have been very hard to implement parts of the protocol that are not allowed to be used over the network.

-And second, once code works, it's easy to collect data for extensive unittests with a tool like `sockdump.py`.
+And second, once code works, it's easy to collect data for extensive unit tests with a tool like `sockdump.py`.
 You just fire up the script, perform various actions with commands that communicate over the socket, and use collected dumps as fixtures/data for table-driven tests.